 llaughy at ninthwavedesigns dot com

-Or use the comment form below to send me a message.
+Or use the form on the Contact page to send me a message.

 My wood carving process primarily involves working with traditional hand tools; my use of power tools is minimal.
 I use a band saw or router to cut the initial shape of the wood but all of the carving work is completed using hand tools.
 This method creates a carving that is finished from the tool, without any sanding, leaving a subtle rippled texture on the surface.
 I prefer this quiet, unplugged method of wood working, creating a finished piece that reflects the time and contemplation invested in creating it.